mugetsu7/InfiniteJ/README.md

 ```

 ## Code Explanation
-After making an upload.php and a directory to keep all the files for audio analysing works, Dr. Parry advised me to insert these following lines of code in order for loader.html to call Echonest for audio analysing works for all uploading files in :
+After making an upload.php and a directory to keep all the files for audio analysing works, Dr. Parry advised me to insert these following lines of code in upload.php in order for loader.html to call Echonest for audio analysing works for all uploading files from the user:
 ```python
 $url = $_POST["success_action_redirect"].'?bucket=student.cs.appstate.edu/~tuhq/infiniteJ&key='.urlencode($_POST["key"]);
 echo $url. "<br />";